mt-digital/rda-lod/docs/final_p6_plan.md

 indicators of the actual content contained in the data.
 A corollary to that is that this inherent poorness of representation compounds itself when trying to link datasets together based on the content of their metadata.

+To create clusters of common datasets for the entire corpus of DataONE and ICPSR is likely a computational challenge.
+Indeed, this may be an important feature of this project going forward, to solve this computational challenge.
+In _A generalized topic modeling approach for automatic document annotation_, Tuarob, et al., 2015, the authors use only 1,000 documents and only consider tags.

 ### 3rd Party Web Linking